automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Saturnalia.md

 # Saturnalia
-## Description: The earliest dinosaur known to have had a herbivorous diet.
+## The earliest dinosaur known to have had a herbivorous diet.